mapattacker/datascience/datasets.rst

 In-Built Datasets
 =================
-There are in-built datasets provided in both pandas and statsmodels packages.
+There are in-built datasets provided in both statsmodels and sklearn packages.

 **Statsmodels**
 In statsmodels, many R datasets can be obtained from the function ``sm.datasets.get_rdataset()``.